Do You Need an Enema for Your Brain?

-While the rest of the body uses blood and lymphatic fluid to cart away toxic waste from cells, the brain isn’t equipped with this lymphatic plumbing.
+The rest of the body uses blood and lymphatic fluid to cart away toxic waste from cells, but the brain isn’t equipped with this lymphatic plumbing.
 Instead, the brain relies on cerebrospinal fluid, which flows through the brain and spinal cord.
 Cerebrospinal fluid and the brain’s immune system make up the glymphatic system.
 This system filters out waste and harmful metabolites that play a role in disorders that affect the brain, like dementia and Alzheimer’s disease.

 This translates into a 60 percent increase in space between cells.
 During sleep, cells are bathed in larger amounts of cleansing fluid than during waking hours.

-Researchers also injected mice with amyloid protein—the same protein that builds up like plaque in the brain and is associated with Alzheimer’s disease.
+Researchers also injected mice with amyloid protein — the same protein that builds up like plaque in the brain and is associated with Alzheimer’s disease.
 It turns out that a sleeping brain is more adept at clearing amyloid plaque than a brain that is awake.
 Sleep quality matters, and sleep position may matter too.
 A Stony Brook University study conducted just two years later in 2015 found that sleeping on the side, compared to the back or the stomach, could more effectively remove brain waste and may even reduce risk of developing Alzheimer’s and other neurological diseases.5